aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-images-to-dxf/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Export Images to DXF Format Using Aspose.CAD for Java
+# Convert Image to DXF: Export Images to DXF Format Using Aspose.CAD for Java

 ## Introduction

-Welcome to a comprehensive tutorial on exporting images to DXF format using Aspose.CAD for Java.
-Aspose.CAD is a powerful Java library that allows developers to work with CAD drawings programmatically.
-In this tutorial, we'll walk you through the process of exporting images to DXF format, demonstrating various steps and techniques to achieve this task.
+In this comprehensive tutorial you’ll discover how to **convert image to dxf** and **export images to dxf** with Aspose.CAD for Java.
+Whether you’re automating a batch conversion pipeline or need to tweak CAD drawings on‑the‑fly, the steps below will guide you through the whole process—from setting up the environment to manipulating fonts, lines, and text inside DXF files.

+## Quick Answers
+- **What library handles the conversion?** Aspose.CAD for Java
+- **Can I process multiple files at once?** Yes, the sample loops through a folder of DXF files.
+- **Do I need a license for production?** A valid (or temporary) Aspose.CAD license is required for non‑evaluation use.
+- **Which Java version is supported?** Java 8+ (the code uses standard APIs).
+- **Is the output still a DXF file?** Yes, each operation saves a new DXF with a suffix (e.g., *_font.dxf*).

+## What is “convert image to dxf”?

+Converting an image to DXF means taking a raster or vector source and producing a **DXF (Drawing Exchange Format)** file that can be opened in any CAD application.
+Aspose.CAD abstracts the low‑level parsing and lets you work with the drawing programmatically.

+## Why use Aspose.CAD for Java to export images to dxf?

+- **Full control** – modify fonts, hide entities, or change text without opening a GUI editor.
+- **Batch processing** – loop through folders and apply the same transformation to hundreds of files.
+- **No external dependencies** – pure Java API, no native DLLs or COM components.
+- **Cross‑platform** – runs on Windows, Linux, and macOS.

 ## Prerequisites

-Before you begin, make sure you have the following:
+Before you begin, make sure you have:

 - Basic understanding of Java programming.
 - Aspose.CAD for Java library installed.
 You can download it [here](https://releases.aspose.com/cad/java/).
 - A valid license or temporary license for Aspose.CAD.
 Obtain it [here](https://purchase.aspose.com/temporary-license/).
-- Some sample images in DXF format for testing.
+- Some sample DXF files in a folder for testing.

-## Import Namespaces
+## Import Required Classes

 In your Java project, import the necessary namespaces for Aspose.CAD: